On the construction of monopoles with arbitrary symmetry breaking: Introduction

 Nahm data occur in the description of other gauge theoretic objects as well.
 Heuristically, the Nahm transform maps instantons on $\S^1 \times \rl^3$ to some sort of Nahm data on $\S^1$.
 This correspondence was first studied in full in \cite{benoitjacques2} for structure group $\SU (2)$, following groundwork of \cites{nye,nyesinger}.
 This work was extended in \cite{Takayama-NahmEqm-Quivers} to arbitrary rank.

 More generally, Nahm data occur in bow diagrams, a blend of intervals (on which the Nahm data live) and quivers (on which ADHM-like data live); this framework was introduced by Cherkis in \cite{Cherkis-InstantonsGravitons}.
-That bow data correspond to instantons on multi-Taub--NUT spaces (which are in the next more complicated ALF 4-manifolds after $\S^1 \times \rl^3$) through the Nahm transform is the aim of the recent work \cites{Cherkis-Larrain-Stern-1,Cherkis-Larrain-Stern-2}.
+That bow data correspond to instantons on multi-Taub--NUT spaces (which are in the next more complicated ALF 4-manifolds after $\S^1 \times \rl^3$) through the Nahm transform is the recent result of \cites{Cherkis-Larrain-Stern-1,Cherkis-Larrain-Stern-2,Cherkis-Larrain-Stern-3}, and a monad description was the topic of \cites{Cherkis-Hurtubise-monads-instantons-bows,Cherkis-Hurtubise-bows-classical}.

 In all of those cases, the representations occurring as residues at the end of the Nahm intervals are irreducible.
 Our work opens the possibilities of exploring those cases with reducible representations, producing instantons whose behavior at infinity is more general.